Louise Woodward case: Aftermath

 The conviction had a side effect of defeating legislation in Massachusetts to restore capital punishment, when in November 1997, the Massachusetts House of Representatives deadlocked 80–80 on a bill to restart the practice; Rep. John P. Slattery said he had changed his mind from support to opposition after the case, saying he did not "want to be the one lying in bed some night wondering if the wrong person is being put to death".

 Patrick Barnes, a paediatric radiologist at Stanford University, was a key prosecution witness in the trial, but in 2011, said he would not give the same testimony today.
 He said there had been a revolution in the understanding of head injuries in the past decade, partly due to advances in MRI brain scanning technology: "We started realizing there were a number of medical conditions that can affect a baby's brain and look like the findings that we used to attribute to shaken baby syndrome or child abuse", such as infections and in utero strokes.

 In 2022, Channel 4 in the UK broadcast a documentary called The Killer Nanny: Did She Do It?, which looked at the case from both prosecution and defence perspectives.
 In it, civil rights lawyer Clive Stafford Smith stated that "shaken baby syndrome is bullshit".

 Boston-based pediatrician and child abuse expert Dr Eli Newberger, who treated Matthew and who was also a key prosecution witness in Woodward's trial, died in 2024.

+In July 2026, it was reported that HBO had ordered The Trial of Louise Woodward, a five-part scripted limited series about the case.
+Matthew Barry serves as creator and writer of the series, with Susanne Bier directing all episodes.
+Meghann Fahy and Sagar Radia are set to play Deborah and Sunil Eappen respectively, while Catriona Chandler stars as Louise Woodward.